 What is the Pink Patch Project?

-The Duxbury Police Department partnered with the Pink Patch Project in 2017.
 The Pink Patch Project (#PinkPatchProject) is an innovative public awareness campaign, in partnership with over 260 (as of October 2017) police departments nationwide, designed to bring attention to the fight against breast cancer and to support breast cancer research organizations in combating this devastating disease.

 The program centers on vibrant pink versions of the public safety officer's uniform patch.
 These bright pink patches have been specially designed by each participating agency specifically for the #PinkPatchProject campaign.
 The pink patches are intended to stimulate conversation with the community and to encourage public awareness about the importance of early detection and the on-going fight against this disease.